contentpass/react-native-contentpass/README.md

 ## Contributing

-See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.
+See the [contributing guide](docs/CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Integration with Sourcepoint SDK

+See the [Sourcepoint SDK documentation](./docs/SOURCEPOINT.md) for information on integrating the Contentpass SDK with the Sourcepoint SDK.

 ## License